WQHT: WYNY (1977–1988)

-In 1983, WHTZ and WPLJ both adopted a contemporary hit radio (CHR) format, attracting younger listeners.
-WYNY continued with its AC format.
-Then in January 1984, WLTW signed on, taking away older listeners.
-WYNY's ratings plummeted, and in 1986, the station was revamped with the music staying "Hot AC", but marketed as a "Z-100 for Yuppies".
-The station had new jingles and imaging, and became known as "The NEW 97.1 WYNY".
-The format, however, was that of the same pop hits from 1964 to the then-present.
-The station continued to rate low.
-Station owner NBC had problems with sister station WNBC as well.

 In April 1987, country music station WHN announced plans to go to sports full-time on July 1, becoming all-sports WFAN.
 In response, WYNY announced it would change to country music on the same day.
-This format change was announced to the press in advance, but not over the air except on Saturday With Sinatra.
-At 12:01 a.m. on July 1, WYNY ended its AC format with "Hello, Goodbye" by The Beatles and went country, playing "Think About Love" by Dolly Parton.
-The airstaff all remained, though some gradually left later in the year.
-Dan Daniel (who had left WYNY in the mid-1980s and returned), Randy Davis, Carol Mason, Lisa Taylor, Floyd Wright, and others survived the format change and remained with WYNY's country unit even after it left 97.1 FM and moved to 103.5 FM, where it remained until its 1996 demise.
+This format change was told to the press in advance, but not over the air except on Saturday With Sinatra.
+At 12:01 a.m. on July 1, WYNY ended its AC format with "Hello, Goodbye" by The Beatles.
+It flipped to country music, playing "Think About Love" by Dolly Parton.